Couples Counseling

 What if my partner doesn’t want to come?

 It’s common for one partner to feel more ready than the other to enter into relationship therapy for couples.
-If your partner is hesitant, you can encourage them to attend just one session and see how it feels.
+If your partner is hesitant, you can encourage them to attend just one session and see how it feels to work with a trained couples and marriage therapist.
 Sometimes, just showing up can shift perspectives.
-If they're still unsure, individual therapy can be a starting point until they feel comfortable joining.
+If they're still unsure, individual therapy can be a starting point until they feel comfortable to start couples counseling or attachment theory counseling.

 We’re so busy—what if we don’t have time?

-I offer virtual weekday sessions, making it easier for busy couples to fit therapy into their routine.
+I offer virtual weekday sessions, making it easier for busy couples to fit therapy into their routine with a supportive marriage therapist.
 Many of my clients appreciate the flexibility and comfort of meeting from home.
 Investing just 50 minutes a week can lead to significant changes in how you relate to one another.

 Is it too late for us?

-It’s never too late to seek support.
+It’s never too late to seek support from a couples counselor or an attachment theory therapist.
 Many couples wait until things feel unbearable, but that doesn’t mean it can’t be repaired.
 I’ve worked with couples who were on the brink of separation and helped them find a path forward.
 If you’re both open to trying, change is possible.

 Will we only focus on what’s wrong?